Tomorrowland (May 22, 2015)

 Jurassic World (June 12, 2015)

 Jurassic World is set years after Steven Spielberg’s original film but this film is not directed by Spielberg (director of the first two films in the series) who is now the executive producer of the film.
 Colin Trevorrow directs the epic adventure and I’m sure this will receive similar reception from the audience as its predecessors in the Jurassic Park film series.
-The film primarily focuses on a modern time, 22 years after the after the events of Jurassic Park in Isla Nubar where a fully operational dinosaur theme park runs successfully to the amusement of visitors.
+The film primarily focuses on a modern time, 22 years after the events of Jurassic Park in Isla Nubar where a fully operational dinosaur theme park runs successfully to the amusement of visitors.
 Things go out of control when a new genetically modified dinosaur created by Park’s geneticists in order to attract more visitors turns wild on the island spreading mayhem.

 Inside Out (June 19, 2015)